saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 ### Execution modules

-you like Python, the (custom)-execution module will make you fall in love with Salt.
+If you like Python, the (custom)-execution module will make you fall in love with Salt.
 The execution module is a Python script with functions that you can call on the command line or use inside a Salt state.

 {:refdef: style="text-align: center;"}
 ![Salt execution module ](/img/salt_execution_module.png "Salt execution module ")